kiba/Writings/for_science/chp19_cultural_exchange.md

 Ozpin raised an eyebrow.
 "You wish to be part of the delegation to Earth?
 You still have classes to teach."

 "I know.
-But you will have time to talk to wrangle...somebody else to take over my absence."
+But you will have time to talk to wrangle...somebody else to take over my absence.
+It will only be a few days."

-"I'll see what I can do.
-But remember, if you keep doing those excursions, I am going to have to replace you."
+"That is...acceptable.
+Our students will need to learn more of this culture and society as soon as possible.
+A great way to do that is to have someone visit Earth personally.
+I'll see what I can do.
+However, this is only a one-time only deal.
+I will also expect your decision regarding a sabbatical or a resignation by the end of this semester."

 "Understood."